 New Yorkers are well aware that living in a smoke-free home is one of the best things they can do for their family’s health and to protect their property.
 Increasingly, landlords throughout New York are adopting no-smoking policies to reduce fire risk, save on maintenance costs, decrease the potential for legal liability due to non-smoking tenants’ exposure to secondhand smoke and to improve tenant health.
 A no-smoking policy does not exclude smokers; it protects the health of all residents from harmful secondhand smoke.

-The Tobacco Action Coalition of the Finger Lakes is working with landlords and apartment managers to encourage them to adopt no-smoking rules for their buildings.
-You can help by directing your landlord to the New York State Smoke-Free Multi Unit Housing website where they can learn more about the benefits to adopting a no-smoking policy.
+The Tobacco Action Coalition of the Finger Lakes works with landlords and apartment managers to encourage them to adopt no-smoking rules for their buildings.
+You can help by directing your landlord to the New York State Smoke-Free Multi-Unit Housing (SFMUH) website where they can learn more about the benefits to adopting a no-smoking policy.
 TACFL can provide you with the tools and resources to help you do that with their Smoke-Free Multi-Unit Housing Toolkit.

 Landlords and Property Owners

 Throughout New York State and across the country, apartment owners are recognizing the benefits to adopting a no-smoking policy.
 A smoke-free policy is a great way to protect your property from damage, fires, and excessive wear and tear.
 You will also gain a market advantage by providing a healthy environment for all tenants and guests.
 As more people become aware of the health hazards of secondhand smoke, smoke-free policies are an amenity that most tenants want.

 The U.S Department of Housing and Urban Development (HUD) mandates that all 100% HUD-funded properties go smokefree.
 This ruling protects tenants all across the country.

 TACFL has assisted properties all across the Finger Lakes Region to go smoke-free and continues to assist properties in beginning this process.